ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ## Article History

 - 2023/5/21: Complete the "Overlays" section, remove the "IX.
-Nix Packaging" section.
+Nix Packaging" section, which may be moved to a separate article in the future.

 ## 0. Why Nix